MechanicalRock/twitter-blurb-generator/module3/index.md

 Now lets write the `scan` Webhook, mentioned in step 4.

-1. Create an Edge function named `[scanId].ts` in `pages/api/copy-leaks/completed` which receives the results of a scan and returns a response with `{message: "Scan Completed"}`.
+1. Create aa dynamic route Edge function named `[scanId].ts` in `pages/api/copy-leaks/completed` which receives the results of a scan and returns a response with `{message: "Scan Completed"}`.
 This should also write the scan to the database using the Firebase PUT API under the node `scans/<scanId>.json`.
 Instead of writing the actual results to the database.

 More information: